 SBE 37-IM MicroCAT C-T (P) Recorder

-- Moored Conductivity, Temperature, and (optional) Pressure, at user-programmable 6-sec to 6-hours intervals.
+- Moored Conductivity, Temperature, and Pressure (optional), at user-programmable 6-sec to 6-hour intervals.

 - Expendable anti-foulant devices for bio-fouling protection.

 - 350 m plastic or 7000 m titanium housing.

 - Seasoft©V2 Windows software package (setup, data upload, and data processing).

 - Field-proven MicroCAT family, with more than 10,000 instruments deployed.

 - Five-year limited warranty.

 - Inductive Modem (IM) system provides reliable, low-cost, real-time data transmission for up to 100 IM-enabled instruments using plastic-coated wire rope (typically 3x19 galvanized steel) as both transmission line and mooring tension member.
 IM instruments clamp anywhere along the mooring, which is easily reconfigured by sliding and re-clamping instruments on the cable.
 In a typical mooring, an Inductive Modem Module (IMM) in the buoy communicates with IM instruments and interfaces to a computer/data logger (not supplied by Sea-Bird) via RS-232.
 The data logger is programmed to poll each IM instrument for data, and sends the data to a satellite link, cell phone, etc.

 - Unique internal-field conductivity cell permits use of expendable anti-foulant devices, for long-term bio-fouling protection.